janga1997/blendyn-wiki/Run-Mbdyn.md

 ## 5. Set Environment Variables (Optional)

-You can set environment variables to help with your MBDyn Simulation.
+You can set environment variables to help with your [MBDyn][1] Simulation.
 A good example is setting an environment variable to a parameters file, as shown below.

 Set the variable in the `Variable` field, and its corresponding value in the